GrzegorzKrug/GeneticAlgoritm_CityPlan/README.md

     In random positions random elements are places

-All evolutions are rejected if they decrease score
+Evolutions are rejected if they decrease score, only swap persists.

 * Drop out